lesilvan/SystemIntegration/README.md

 Please use **one** of the two installation options, either native **or** docker installation.

+### Concept behind traffic light detection
+The traffic light detection is based on two steps.
+The first step is trying to identify the traffic light in the image coming from the front camera in the car.
+This step is using a pretrained model from the [Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).
+It is using the **ssdlite_mobilenet_v2_coco** model to be exact which was trained on the [COCO dataset](http://cocodataset.org/#home) and reached a performance of 22 COCO mAP with a speed of 27 ms on the reference machine.
+So it is one of the fastest and at the same time quite reasonable model.
+The usage of this model is allowing an future extention as it also detects pedestrians, other cars, ...

+In the second step, the original image is cropped around the detected traffic light and resized to a standard of 16x32 pixels.
+Afterwards it is feed into another model which was trained on image data of traffic lights with labels being "red", "yellow", or "green".
+Further details to the training, look and performance of this model can be found in [this .ipynb file.](TL_handling/TLDetector_and_TLClassifier.ipynb)

 ### Native Installation

 * Be sure that your workstation is running Ubuntu 16.04 Xenial Xerus or Ubuntu 14.04 Trusty Tahir.
 [Ubuntu downloads can be found here](https://www.ubuntu.com/download/desktop).